An-Owlbear/SimpleForum/README.md

 - [NetCore.MailKit](https://github.com/myloveCc/NETCore.MailKit)

 ## Notes
-This project was written for an extended college project, and thus some functions which are typically achieved with the use of libraries are implemented manually.
+This version of the project was written for an extended college project, and thus some functions which are typically achieved with the use of libraries are implemented manually.

-The project will also not be receiving any further updates, as it reached it's completion for the project.
+This project is being rewritten to fix many of the flaws in the version, the new WIP version can be found [here](/tree/master).